 · The Bible is the norm for faith and life--the true standard by which teachings and doctrines are to be judged.

-To learn more about Lutherans and our partnership within the Evangelical Lutheran Church of America, click here.
+To learn more about Lutheran Christians and our partnership within the Evangelical Lutheran Church of America, click here.